Weak fundamental momentum pushes ChampionX Corporation (CHX) lower

 ChampionX Corporation (NYSE:CHX) trade information

-Despite being -1.34% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 22 when the CHX stock price touched $9.12-1 or saw a rise of 11.4%.
-Year-to-date, ChampionX Corporation shares have moved -76.08%, while the 5-day performance has seen it change -11.79%.
-Over the past 30 days, the shares of ChampionX Corporation (NYSE:CHX) have changed -23.12%.
-Short interest in the company has seen 8.77 Million shares shorted with days to cover at 4.1.
+Sporting 3.65% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the CHX stock price touched $8.57-3 or saw a rise of 3.81%.
+Year-to-date, ChampionX Corporation shares have moved -75.61%, while the 5-day performance has seen it change 1.98%.
+Over the past 30 days, the shares of ChampionX Corporation (NYSE:CHX) have changed -17.6%.
+Short interest in the company has seen 8.77 Million shares shorted with days to cover at 4.16.

 ChampionX Corporation (CHX) estimates and forecasts